 ModelBuilder supports inline variable substitution in the following formats:

 - Model variables—Any variable in a model.

-- System variables—Variable %n% can be used in iteration workflow as a iteration counter in the model.
-Variable %t% refers to the time when the output is generated in the format of YYYYMMDDHHMMSS.
+- System variables—Variable %n% can be used in an iteration workflow as an iteration counter in the model.
+The variable %t% refers to the time when the output is generated in the format of YYYYMMDDHHMMSS.

 Model variable substitution